-As the secrets of magick and spellcasting went from occult knowledge to easily attainable information in a plethora of books readily available to the public, many have sought to understand what magick is and the right and wrong ways to do it.
-Many have defined magick as the manipulation of energy in conformity with will.
+As the secrets of magick and spellcasting (and the magickal tools involved) went from occult knowledge to easily attainable information in a plethora of books and websites readily available to the public, many potential practitioners have sought to understand what magick is and the right and wrong ways to do it.

-In other words, using our personal energy at the quantum level to affect other energies on the quantum level to manifest desired change that is real and visible on all levels.
-However, nearly all forms of witchcraft and magick make use of a variety of tools such as herbs, stones, oils, athames, wands, music, etc.
+Many magickal practitioners--Wiccans, Witches, Pagans, Magicians, Wizards; the labels are endless--have defined magick as "the manipulation of energy in conformity with will."
+In other words, using our personal energy--with focused intent--at the quantum level to affect other energies on the quantum level to manifest desired change that is real and visible on all levels.

 Shift in Consciousness

 Studies of psychics and magick practitioners reveal one commonality: Real use of psychic and magickal ability involves a shift in consciousness.
-Thus, anything that can help create the necessary shift in consciousness is a huge bonus.
-This is perhaps the most common explanation for the use of tools in magick.
-Magick requires a considerable amount of focus.
-If we cannot concentrate on what we are doing, the energy will not flow properly.
-One familiar saying sums this up perfectly: "Energy flows where attention goes."
+(Scientific studies observe this shift in the form of measurable brain waves.)
+Thus, anything that can help you create the necessary shift in consciousness is a huge advantage in speeding up and effectively casting spells and conducting rituals.

-If you want your magick to be effective, you need to find tools to help you concentrate.
-Certain tools and garb are great for affecting our moods and- with time and practice- helps us quickly shift our consciousness for effective spellcasting.
+If you want your magick to be effective, you need to find magickal tools to help you concentrate and hold onto that state of consciousness most conducive to magickal practice.
+Certain tools and garb are great for affecting our moods and--with time and practice--helps us quickly shift our consciousness for effective spellcasting.

 This use has various benefits.
-Perhaps the most notable is that by utilizing the energy in other objects, we are not limited by our own energy and reduce the risk of burn out from exhausting our energy in spellcasting.
+Perhaps the most notable is that by utilizing the energy in other objects, we aren't limited by our own energy and reduce the risk of burn out from exhausting our energy in spellcasting.
 We can do more in less time.

 Of course, this method comes with its fair share of ethical questions and concerns.
 Aside from the usual questions about harming others, denying free will, and the like, using energy from other sources is an ethical question all its own.

 Although some may find it strange or even funny to do, asking the animal or object in question for permission to use them as a tool will fare far better than using them first and questioning later.
 The response may come in many ways, such as a cat purring and rubbing your leg or sensing a small "burst" of positive energy from a stone.

 Necessary or Not?

 An experienced and effective Witch has no need of tools.
-That said, an experienced and effective witch will also have a working relationship with creatures, plants, spirits, stones, and the like.
-They, in turn, will assist the Witch in whatever he or she needs to do.
+That said, an experienced and effective Witch will also have a working relationship with living creatures, plants, spirits, stones, and the like.
+They, in turn, will assist the Witch--as magickal tools--in whatever they need to do.
 For the newcomer, the use of tools is great to help build that ability to quickly shift consciousness.

-© 2012 by Evylyn Rose
+© 2012-2020 by Evylyn Rose